-"No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
-The District shall comply with Title IX regarding non-discrimination on the basis of sex in areas of employment.
+"No otherwise qualified handicapped individual (student or employee) shall, solely by reason of his/her handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."
+Any infractions of the above should be brought to the attention of the Principal.